Manasa

 Manasa (मनसा) is a Hindu goddess of snakes.
-She is worshipped mainly in Bihar, Bengal, Jharkhand, Lower Assam and other parts of northeastern India and in Uttarakhand, chiefly for the prevention and cure of snakebite, and also for fertility and prosperity.
-In Hindu mythology, Manasa is the sister of the first two naga kings, Shesha and Vasuki, and the wife of Sage Jaratkaru.
+She is worshipped mainly in Bihar, Odisha, Bengal, Andhra Pradesh, Chhattisgarh, Jharkhand, Uttarakhand, Uttar Pradesh, Haryana, Punjab, Rajasthan, Assam and other parts of northeastern India, chiefly for the prevention and cure of snakebite, and also for fertility and prosperity.
+In Hindu texts, Manasa is the daughter of sage Kashyapa, sister of Vasuki—king of Nāgas (serpents)—and wife of sage Jaratkaru.
 She is the mother of the sage Astika.
-She is also known as Vishahari (the destroyer of poison), Nityā (eternal) and Padmavati.

-In the Puranas, the sage Kashyapa is considered to be her father, one legend stating that she was created from his mind, and the other stating that she is his daughter from his wife, Kadru.
-In regional tradition, her myths emphasise her bad temper and unhappiness, due to rejection by her father, Shiva, and her husband, and the hate of her stepmother Chandi (Shiva's wife, identified with Parvati in this context).
+In regional tradition, her stories emphasise her bad temper and unhappiness, due to rejection by her father, Shiva, and her husband (Jaratkaru), and the hate of her stepmother Chandi (Shiva's wife, identified with Parvati in this context).
 Manasa is depicted as kind to her devotees, but harsh toward people who refuse to worship her.
 Denied full godhood due to her mixed parentage, Manasa's aim was to fully establish her authority as a goddess, and to acquire steadfast human devotees.

+Names

+In the epic Mahabharata where Manasa is referred in passing mention, she is known as Jaratkaru.
+Her most popular name Manasa (lit. "mind-borne") originates from the Puranas, where she is the mind-borne daughter of the sage Kashyapa.
+She is also known as Padmavati in the Mangalkavyas of Bengal and Padmapurana of Assam, where the seed of Shiva from the earth reaches the subterranean land of the serpents via the stalk of a lotus (padma).
+Her epithets also include Vishahari (Bishohori, the destroyer of poison), Ayonisambhava (one not born of a woman) and Nityā (eternal).
+Manasa is known by various regional names - Nagmati (Goddess of snakes) in Bihar, Mare (the goddess of disease) and Barmati in Assam.